Tom Parker – Chief Executive Officer

 He served as Vice President of Hospital and Community Development at Overlake Medical Center and was the first Executive Director for Camp Korey, a camp for children with serious and life-threatening illnesses.
 He currently serves on the City of Snoqualmie Economic Development Commission and previously served on the American Heart Association Oregon Affiliate Board and chaired the American Cancer Society’s Relay for Life in Gresham, OR.
 He is an alumnus of the FBI Citizens’ Academy and an Eagle Scout.

-Tom and his wife, Kristen, reside in Redmond and have four adult children and two grandchildren.
+Tom and his wife, Kristen, reside in Redmond and have four adult children and three grandchildren.

 Dr. Witkop received her medical degree from the University of Missouri-Kansas City School of Medicine Six-Year combined BA-MD program in 1991 where she was also inducted into the Alpha Omega Alpha honors medical society.
 She completed her Internal Medicine residency at Virginia Mason Medical Center in 1994 then joined their clinic system for several years prior to re-locating to El Paso, TX for a brief service with the US Department of Defense.
 While in El Paso, Dr. Witkop was presented with the unique, two-year opportunity of teaching in the Internal Medicine and in the OB-GYN training programs of both Beaumont Army Medical Center and Texas Tech University.
 At the conclusion of this experience she returned to her hometown of Branson, MO, to establish a private practice which grew to over 4,000 patients; while there she also served several roles in the medical staff leadership of their 175-bed regional medical center and as Medical Director for a local hospice.